1344 Associate Director, University Safety

 Certification: Completion of Incident Command System (ICS) 100, 200, 300, 400 and National Incident Management System (NIMS) 700 and 800 training is required or must be completed within one year of appointment.

-Effort: The nature of the job involves requires travel to other campuses and frequent travel throughout each campus, including stairways in buildings.
-The nature of this job requires both mental and physical ability to respond quickly to events and emergency situations throughout campus.
+Effort: The job requires travel to other campuses and frequent travel throughout each campus, including stairways in buildings.
+The job requires both mental and physical ability to respond quickly to events and emergency situations throughout campus.

 Other: A valid driver’s license is required.
 The scope of the position requires occasional weekend and evening work, providing management oversight of the activities of three shifts operating around-the-clock.
 This position is designated as an essential employee and may be required to report to work as scheduled when University offices are closed due to severe weather or emergencies.